iamtheyammer/fetch-ford-service-manuals/README.md

 All worked flawlessly!

 ### How can I support this project?

+As Ford continues to change how manuals are accessed, this project requires continuous maintenance.

 If this project was helpful to you, you can support this project on GitHub sponsors (click the "Sponsor" button at the top of the page), [buy me a coffee](https://buymeacoffee.com/iamtheyammer), or just share it!